andrelandgraf/react-datalist-input/README.md

 - `selectedItem`: The currently selected item.
 Important for ARIA.
 DatalistInput keeps track of the last selected item.
 You only need to provide this prop if you want to change the selected item outside of the component.
 - `inputProps`: An object of props to pass to the combobox input element.
 - `listboxProps`: An object of props to pass to the listbox element.
+- `labelProps`: An object of props to pass to the label element.
 - `listboxOptionProps`: An object of props to pass to the listbox option elements.
 - `isExpandedClassName`: The class name applied to the listbox element if it is expanded.
 - `isCollapsedClassName`: The class name applied to the listbox element if it is collapsed.